Decent work: Sustainable development and decent work targets

 The Sustainable Development Goals also proclaims decent work for sustainable economic growth.
-The Goal aims to increase labor productivity, reduce the unemployment rate, and improve access to financial services and benefits.
+The Goal aims to increase labour productivity, reduce the unemployment rate, and improve access to financial services and benefits.
 Encouraging entrepreneurship and job creation are key to this, as are effective measures to eradicate forced labour, slavery and human trafficking.
 With these targets in mind, the goal is to achieve full and productive employment, and decent work, for all women and men by 2030.
 The ILO Decent Work Agenda's areas of concern has been mentioned in other development targets such as in reducing poverty and increasing access to education.
 The UN believes that the ILO Decent Work Agenda plays an active role in achieving sustainable development.

 Challenges in implementation

 Although few disagree with the Decent Work Agenda in principle, actually achieving decent work poses challenges and controversies.
 In Africa, for example, informal employment is the norm, while well-paying jobs that offer social-protection benefits are the exception.
 This has been attributed to difficulties in obtaining formal sector jobs due to the creasing pressure of globalization.
 But there do exist debates on whether reducing the size of the informal economy or organizing its members into trade unions would bring about social welfare.

 In 2006, the ILO highlighted the range and breadth of "decent work deficits", including "unemployment and underemployment, poor quality and unproductive jobs, unsafe work and insecure income, rights that are denied and gender inequality" and drawing these deficits to the attention of states attending a meeting of the UN's Economic and Social Council (ECOSOC).

 In order to achieve the Decent Work Agenda, national and international entities must commit to the objective of the creation of quality jobs and tackle its challenges.
 However, an obstacle is that it is difficult to convince the citizens of a country that aiding development and job creation abroad is also beneficial domestically.
-To remain competitive in the world economy, governments are tempted to close markets and lower labor standards which is believed to cause depressing wages and working conditions.
+To remain competitive in the world economy, governments are tempted to close markets and lower labour standards which is believed to cause depressing wages and working conditions.

 Various actors can affect the provision of decent work, although existing conditions and incentives do not always lend themselves to advancing the Decent Work Agenda.
 To illustrate: